-AENOR's main activities in the area of international cooperation range from providing technical assistance in International Cooperation projects, programmes and policies to carrying out training and qualifying courses, reports or studies on each of the different stages of a project.
+The main activities of the Spanish Association for Standardisation-UNE in the area of international cooperation range from providing technical assistance in International Cooperation projects, programmes and policies to carrying out training and qualifying, reports or studies on each of the different stages of a project.

-Since the nineties AENOR has promoted cooperation activities on a national and international scale, contributing its experience and knowledge of standardisation and certification, such as market access tools, technology transfer and the improvement of the industrial fabric, supporting and strengthening the entities responsible for quality infrastructures in third countries.
+Since the nineties the Spanish Association for Standardisation-UNE has promoted cooperation activities on a national and international scale, contributing its experience and knowledge of standardisation and certification, such as market access tools, technology transfer and the improvement of the industrial fabric, supporting and strengthening the entities responsible for quality infrastructures in third countries.

-In 2000, Spain appointed AENOR to oversee the PHARE Twinning projects financed by the European Commission.
+In 2000, Spain appointed the Spanish Association for Standardisation-UNE to oversee the PHARE Twinning projects financed by the European Commission.
 The objective of these projects is to strengthen and support institutions in the area of quality infrastructures in countries applying for European Union membership.

-The leadership and the experience gained in all the disciplines covered by our organisation and with regard to development cooperation, enable AENOR to offer assistance and practical experience in different fields of activity which facilitate the building of competitive structures and economic and social development.
+The leadership and the experience gained in all the disciplines covered by our organisation and with regard to development cooperation, enable the Spanish Association for Standardisation-UNE to offer assistance and practical experience in different fields of activity which facilitate the building of competitive structures and economic and social development.

 Strengthening of the pre-accession strategy to the European Union and the integration of "the Acquis communautaire".